toddo75/password-generator/README.md

 ## Credits

-Original coding was given to me by the bootcamp teacher.
-My tutor Katherine Redford assisted me with the coding in Javascript, pointing me in the right direction.
+Original coding was given to me by the bootcamp such as basic flow and attributes of the page.
+My tutor Katherine Redford assisted me with the coding in
+Javascript, pointing me in the right direction.
 I also used code throughout the file that I learned on my own with sources such as StackOverflow.